ratmod/ratmod.github.io/docs/config-command-reference.md

 - `5` = similar to 4, but vertically flipped

 `cg_drawHabarBackground 1` - gives a background for the health/armor bar in the futuristic HUD.

+### Weapon Bar
+The weapon bar will show you which weapons you have, which weapon is selected, and depending on the weapon bar style, how much ammo you have.

+Use `set cg_alwaysWeaponBar 1` to always show the weapon bar.
+If you want to change the style try `set cg_weaponBarStyle 13` or `14` for a horizontal weapon bar. `12` for vertical.
+There are 16 different styles in total.

+### Awards Display
+`set cg_drawRewards 1` will show the awards you get immediately, with different awards appearing side-by-side.
+The announcements will be played in rapid succession.
+Set this to `2` to use the old OA way of showing awards slowly one after another.
+Set it to `0` to disable showing awards.

 ### Low or Empty Ammo Indicator
 - `set cg_drawAmmoWarning 1` will show you a low ammo warning